2JJ1/Pow-Forum/README.md

 If running from your personal computer, you can simply visit that URL on your browser.

 If running from a cloud server like in a production setup, proxy to that URL using an HTTP server(I.e NGINX, Apache).
-Make sure your DNS is pointing to your server's IP address.
+Make sure your domain's DNS is pointing to your server's IP address.
 Then simply visit your website's domain.

 ## Configuration
+When you first run the server, the website will display an initial configuration setup.
+Once complete, you will need to restart the website server in order to see the normal forum UI.

 Though you may have completed the initial setup, you still need to continue configuring the forum.
 Such as to add an admin, setup API keys to make the premium subscription work, or to add forum categories.